 What is Configuration Management, which terms are important and which pillars does it comprise?

-The management of related work results
+Configuration Management – The administration of related work results

 During product and software development, many different work results such as programs and components, files like requirement specifications and architectural sketches, release notes or change logs, test specifications and test data, change requests or source code are generated.
 Configuration management manages and labels related work results as so-called configurations.